hirodotp-org/netflixbmc/README.md

 1. You need Linux to use this Addon (note it has been developed under Ubuntu).

-2. You need to install firefox, xdotool and pipelight.
-For a tutorial on installing pipelight on Ubuntu see the website http://www.webupd8.org/2013/08/pipelight-use-silverlight-in-your-linux.html
+2. You need to install pipelight.
+For a tutorial on installing pipelight on see the website http://www.webupd8.org/2013/08/pipelight-use-silverlight-in-your-linux.html

-3. Once you have firefox, xdotool and pipelight installed, you need to login to Netflix in firefox and save your credentials so it will auto login on launch.
+3. You need to install PyQt4.
+In ubuntu you can do this by running the command "apt-get install python-qt4".

 Gotchyas (really, read this)
 ============================

-Right now the execution of firefox is wonky.
-If it breaks it breaks, kill firefox if it does decide to act weird.
-Also make sure you kill pipelight if it hangs, otherwise you'll get complaints about multiple sessions of it running.
+You can close the pipelight window by sending an Escape key.

 You need a window manager running.
 If you're running xbmc in standalone mode you'll need to have fluxbox or some other manager running.

-You need mouse support working.
-This is what xdotool uses to gain focus to the pipelight plugin to make it full screen.

 Thank You